DeNepo/behavior-strategy-implementation/README.md

 > Program testing can be a very effective way to show the presence of bugs, but is hopelessly inadequate for showing their absence.
 > - [Edsger Dijkstra](https://en.wikipedia.org/wiki/Edsger_W._Dijkstra)

+- Behavior: What does code do?
+What are it’s arguments and it’s return value?
+How could you use it in a program?
+Behavior is checked by tests
+- Strategy: How could you transform the arguments to the return value in small steps, focusing on the data not the code.
+This is the realm of flow charts, diagrams, and pseudocode.
+- Implementation: Which language features and which lines of code can you use to make your strategy a reality?

 ## Contents